 I should also be clear that by no means is this list exhaustive.
 These are the most common signs I see when working with guys through my coaching program.

 There are plenty of other indicators that she won’t be coming back, but those are more individual and are too specific to go through here.

 We all want a happy ending where everything works out.
 But in truth, most of us don’t end up with a happy ending.

 1: You Get Divorced

-Dr. Nancy Kalish who has spend decades studying the mechanics of divorced couples reuniting has found that on average, about 6% of couples who get divorced end up remarrying eachother.
+Dr. Nancy Kalish who has spent decades studying the mechanics of divorced couples reuniting has found that on average, about 6% of couples who get divorced end up remarrying each other.

 That’s about the same chance a high school football player has of playing in college.

 In other words, the chances are not great.